Jak2k/website/website/post/nuxt-astro.md

 **Nuxt** is a **full-stack framework** for **vue**. ([Read why I switched to vue](/post/switch-react-vue)) This means that it can render your website on the server or client.
 This result in good performance, but astro is still faster.
 If your data updates often, then you should use nuxt, as it provides many tools to work with dynamic data.

-<AstroVue
-  nuxt="The content changes every few minutes or is user-generated and should be updated in real-time." astro="The content only changes every few days or longer." question="How often does the content change?" slug="contentFrequency"
+<div class="ab-question" data-a="The content changes every few minutes or is user-generated and should be updated in real-time." data-b="The content only changes every few days or longer." data-question="How often does the content change?" data-slug="contentFrequency"></div>
-/>

 ## Content